Tina-otoge/blog/_posts/2018-10-11-lets-talk-about-shebang.markdown

 text, it starts by reading the first line to get a clue on what's this file and what to do with it.

-A shebang is this same top line written as a special [comment](wiki-comment) that explicits an absolute path to an executable file, an interpreter, that is able to read this plain-text code and do something with it.
+A shebang is this same top line written as a special [comment][wiki-comment] that explicits an absolute path to an executable file, an interpreter, that is able to read this plain-text code and do something with it.
 For example:
 ```python